ibm-cloud-docs/apps/dep-app-tool.md

 1. Select the region to create your toolchain in, and then select the [resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security) that provides access to your new toolchain.
 1. Click **Create**.

 The DevOps toolchain is created automatically, and the deployment process begins.
-You can view the deployment status in the **Delivery Pipeline** tile, or you can click the name of the Delivery Pipeline.
+You can view the deployment status in the **Delivery Pipelines** tile, or you can click the name of the Delivery Pipeline.
 The **Build Stage** and **Deploy Stage** tiles indicate the status.

 ## Deploying your app manually
 {: deploy-console-manual}